 On November 22, 2019, FPIC applied for the renewal of its Servicing License with the IC for one year or until December 31, 2020.
 The said renewal of license was made to conform with one year 'waiting period' for the claimants to file, submit or report to the IC any claim against FPIC.
-The waiting period commenced last February 9, 2020, which was the last publication date of the 'Notice to the Public' regarding FPIC's request for the release of its security deposit.
+The waiting period commenced last February 9, 2020, which was the last publication date of the 'Notice to the Public' regarding FPIC's request for the release of its security deposit and is pending with the IC.